oscott/manifest/kpt.md

-To support and nourish original and important post-rave culture from Cornwall.
+To support and nourish original and important ~~Cornish~~ post-rave culture.

 Put stuff out that is too far out for other channels